-- 6-7.
+- 6. Development Authority means the Development Authority established by the Town of Smoky Lake and the Smoky Lake County Development Authority Bylaws; - 7.
 Environmental Reserve means land considered undevelopable because of its natural features or location (e.g., unstable slopes, shoreline areas, etc.) that is dedicated to the municipality at the time of subdivision by the landowner, as provided for in the Municipal Government Act; - 8.
-Environmental Reserve Easement is an easement that is registered on the title of a parcel of land in favour of the municipality for the purpose of the protection and enhancement of the environment; - 7-9.
+Environmental Reserve Easement is an easement that is registered on the title of a parcel of land in favour of the municipality for the purpose of the protection and enhancement of the environment; - 9.
 Extensive Agriculture means the use of land or buildings, including the first dwelling or manufactured home, an agricultural operation which require large tracts of land (usually in the order of 80 ac.
 (32.4 ha.) or more).
 This use may include the outdoor cultivation of industrial hemp, but does not include intensive agriculture, cannabis production and distribution, or a confined feeding operation which requires either a registration or an approval under Part 2 of the Agricultural Operations Practices Act, R.S.A.
 2000, c.
-A-7, as amended or replaced; - 8-10.
+A-7, as amended or replaced; - 10.
 Farmstead means the currently inhabited or formerly inhabited residence or other improvements connected with a farm or an intensive agricultural use.
 Farmstead also includes a currently vacant site, which is intended to be used as a country residence; - 11.
-Fragmented Parcel means a parcel of land or a part of a parcel of land that is separated from the balance of the parcel of land by a natural barrier such as a river or coulee, or by a physical barrier such as a road, railroad, or highway; - 9-12.
+Fragmented Parcel means a parcel of land or a part of a parcel of land that is separated from the balance of the parcel of land by a natural barrier such as a river or coulee, or by a physical barrier such as a road, railroad, or highway; - 12.
 Intensive Agriculture means an agricultural operation which raises crops on a land-intensive basis.
-Intensive agriculture includes, greenhouses, silviculture and sod farms, but does not include confined feeding operations cannabis production and distribution or industrial hemp production and distribution facilities; - 10.13.
+Intensive agriculture includes, greenhouses, silviculture and sod farms, but does not include confined feeding operations cannabis production and distribution or industrial hemp production and distribution facilities; - 13.
 Multi-lot Country Residential Development means any subdivision, which will create five (5) or more country residential or farmstead lots on a quarter section.